-Marseille has its own series of music festival starting in March with Mars en Baroque, a lively multi-media programme dedicated to the spirit of the baroque in the 21st century, while cutting-edge world music is showcased in the Bab el Med festival, also in March.
+Marseille has its own series of music festivals starting in March with Mars en Baroque, a lively multi-media programme dedicated to the spirit of the baroque in the 21st century.
+Cutting-edge world music is showcased in the Bab el Med festival, also in March.

 If you're in Avignon in early March, you may be in time for the tail end of Les Hivernales, the city's crisp and lively late-winter / early spring dance festival.
 Website for Les Hivernales

-Also starting in March and sprawling on into mid-May is the huge Festival de Bande Dessinée in Aix en Provence.
-Bandes Dessinées, or BD for short, are comic books - or graphic novels as the French like to call them.
-This is a much revered artform and, now in its eleventh year, the Aix shindig is the most ambitious in the region.
+Also starting in late March / early April and sprawling on into mid-May is the huge Festival de Bande Dessinée in Aix en Provence.
+Bandes dessinées, or BD for short, are comic books - or graphic novels as the French prefer to call them.
+This is a much revered artform and the Aix shindig is the most ambitious in the region.
 Website for the Festival de Bande Dessinée

 Or check out the très glamorous and glitzy Festival de mode et de photographie in Hyères.
 In late April the sleek Art Deco Villa Noailles plays host to some of the biggest names and hottest newcomers in haute couture and photography, and entrance to many events and parties is free.

 Spring is when contemporary art fairs and markets pop up all over Provence.
-First out of the gate is Aix with SM'ART, a very large market which draws some 20,000 visitors to see and buy the work of painters, sculptors, photographers, writers and designers.
+In Aix, SM'ART, a very large market which draws some 20,000 visitors to see and buy the work of painters, sculptors, photographers, writers and designers.

-In Saint Rémy de Provence, a major art market, the Route des Artists, pictured, is held in the streets of the Old Town in early May (there are four more during the summer), while in Marseille the Printemps de l'Art Contemporain kicks off at the end of the month.
+In Saint Rémy de Provence, the Route des Artists, pictured, is held in the streets of the Old Town over several weekends in the spring and summer.
+In Marseille the Printemps de l'Art Contemporain kicks off.

 Also worth looking out for in mid-May: the Nuit des Musées, or Night of the Museums, a pan-European event when galleries and museums stay open late with special activities.
 Website for the Nuit des Musées in France